Composite Decking Over Concrete: How to Install & DIY Tips

 1) Leveling & Layout

 A weathered patio surface (or a surface that isn’t perfectly even) will need to be fixed before laying your sleepers.
-Pour on a thin coat of self-leveling compound on uneven areas to solve this problem.
-You also have the option of giving the coat a slight slope, allowing you to direct water to run away from your house.
+Install a thin concrete overlay on any low spots or uneven areas to solve this problem.
+You also have the option of giving the overlay a slight slope, allowing you to direct water to run away from your house.

 Once the space is prepared, you can start to plan the layout.
 Most importantly, your layout should include the location of sleepers and how each surface element will exist in relation to each other.
-Optionally, you can use a chalk line reel to create a visual layout of your plan to help guide your installation.
+Optionally, you can use strips of 1-inch wide painters’ tape to create a visual layout of your sleepers to help guide your installation.

 2) Placing & Installing Sleepers

 Sleepers are slender 1.5-inch wide pieces of ground-contact-rated treated lumber.
 You may be able to use 2x2s, but you may have to rip 2x4s if the quality of the 2x2s is poor.

 Sleepers can be placed directly on the concrete, or they can be set apart with ½” PVC spacers.
 Sleepers can also be level or sloped, as long as their surface forms a single flat plane.
 Starting from the highest point in your patio, place your first sleeper in position, using plastic shims to raise low spots if necessary.

 Use a hammer drill to pre-drill into the spacers, sleepers, and concrete.
 Secure with concrete screws, penetrating no less than 1” into the concrete.
 Place additional sleepers in the same manner, using a straight-edge to ensure each is consistent with the last.
 Finally, use joist deck tape to cover the topside of each sleeper.
 This tape prevents water from entering cracks that typically form from the screw penetration holes through the sleepers.